 Included in his many post graduate qualifications is the ICSSD (the International Chiropractic Sports Science Diploma).
 This qualifies him to work at major international sporting events.

-In 2013 Tim, as one of Britain’s youngest ever chiropractors, was awarded chiropractics highest honour becoming a fellow of the Royal College of Chiropractors sports faculty and is currently Director of Academic affairs.
-He was also an elected councillor of The British Chiropractic Association that helps to run the profession, a member of The Royal Society of Medicine, The British Association of Sport and Exercise Medicine and is registered with The General Chiropractic Council.
+He has also been elected as a Treasurer for the British Chiropractic Association that helps to run the profession, is a member of the Royal Society of Medicine and the British Association of Sport and Exercise Medicine, and is registered with the General Chiropractic Council.